sjvermeu/sjvermeu.github.io/content/pending/abstracting-infrastructure-complexity.md

 that services are more easily explained.

-![An Archimate based view on the abstractions listed]({static}/images/202012/abstracting-infrastructure-complexity-kvm.png) *A possible visualization of the abstraction model, here in Archimate*
+![An Archimate based view on the abstractions listed]({static}/images/202012/abstracting-infrastructure-complexity-kvm.png)

+*Figure 1 - A possible visualization of the abstraction model, here in Archimate*

 The abstraction I apply is the following: